 Plan and write your content with your customers in mind.
 What problems do they have?
 How can your articles guide them without creating more frustration?

-Make this research the foundation of your knowledge base content strategy.
+knowledge base content strategy.
 This way, your knowledge base ideas are based on facts, not on guesses.
 Every article you write solves a problem and creates new opportunities for your customers.

 Don’t waste your time with articles that serve no purpose.
 Identify the hot topics and popular questions in your industry, and focus on providing accurate answers.